 bourbon apple cider on www.virginiawillis.com

 The smells, sights, and colors of fall are brilliant, vibrant, and comforting.
 However, once the leaves change and the days grow shorter, to many it can feel dreary, grey, and sad.
-We all know 2020 has been a tough one.
 One of my favorite winter combinations to serve during the holiday season is Bourbon Apple Cider.
 It’s delicious warm or chilled over ice.

 bourbon apple cider on www.virginiawillis.com